cjstoneking/wine_quality/README.md

     Take mean of these predictions -> this is ensemble prediction on hold-out

-When testing different ensemble hyperparameters, I compare the results to those obtained by fitting a single linear model which
+When testing different ensemble hyperparameters, I compare the results to those obtained by fitting a single linear model at the baseline state.
+The ensemble has two advantages over the baseline model: the ensemble models are (hopefully) somewhat improved over the baseline model, and the ensembling itself (averaging over multiple different models) should also improve performance.

+### Classification results